 - network is the (case-sensitive) name of the network specified with /network add.

-- nick is your primary registered nickname.
-A grouped nickname will not work.
+- nick is your registered nickname.

 - password is your NickServ password.